doug-square/dgsq.net/README.md

 - **Themes**: Explore the available themes in the `themes` directory.
 - **Backup & Restore**: Use `./bssg.sh backup` and `./bssg.sh restore` to manage content backups.
 - **Development Blog**: Stay up-to-date with the latest release notes, development progress, and announcements on the official BSSG Dev Blog: [https://blog.bssg.dragas.net](https://blog.bssg.dragas.net)

+## Separating Site Content from BSSG Core

+To make updating the BSSG core easier via `git pull` without affecting your website content, you can initialize your site in a separate directory.

+1.  **Initialize the Site:**
+    From within the BSSG core directory, run:
+    ```bash
+    ./bssg.sh init /path/to/your/new/site
+    ```
+    Replace `/path/to/your/new/site` with the desired location for your website content.

+2.  **Structure Creation:**
+    This command will create the necessary directory structure (`src`, `pages`, `drafts`, `static`) inside `/path/to/your/new/site`.
+The build output will also be placed within this directory (in `output/` by default).

+3.  **Site Configuration:**
+    It will also create a `config.sh.local` file within your new site directory.
+This file automatically configures BSSG to use the correct content directories (`SRC_DIR`, `PAGES_DIR`, `DRAFTS_DIR`, `STATIC_DIR`) and the `OUTPUT_DIR` for this specific site.

+4.  **Automatic Loading (Optional):**
+    The script will ask if you want to modify the `config.sh.local` file *within the BSSG core directory* to automatically load your new site's configuration.
+    - If you choose **yes (y)**, BSSG will automatically use your separate site's configuration whenever you run `./bssg.sh` commands from the core directory.
+This is the recommended approach for ease of use.
+    - If you choose **no (N)**, you will need to specify the site's configuration file manually using the `--config` flag for most commands:
+      ```bash
+      ./bssg.sh build --config /path/to/your/new/site/config.sh.local
+      ./bssg.sh post --config /path/to/your/new/site/config.sh.local
+      # etc.
+      ```

+By using this separation, you can keep your website content (`/path/to/your/new/site`) independent and update the BSSG core engine (in the original cloned directory) without conflicts.